pry/pry-doc/README.md

 Generally speaking, you can retrieve most of the MRI documentation and accompanying source code.
-Pry Doc is also smart enough to get any documentation for methods and class implemented in C.
+Pry Doc is also smart enough to get any documentation for methods and classes implemented in C.

 Limitations
 -----------